“The grimly humorous phrase about our town was that Tombstone had a man for breakfast every morning.” — Josephine Sarah Marcus, actress

 The Cochise County Courthouse was built in 1882.
-About the same time, the Bird Cage Theatre brought “culture” to the community, though it also served as a saloon, gambling hall and brothel.
-The New York Times called it, “the wildest, roughest, wickedest honky tonk between Basin Street and the Barbary Coast.”
-That statement was well deserved, since the Bird Cage was the scene for twenty-six deaths during its eight years of business.
+At about the same time, the Bird Cage Theatre brought “culture” to the community, though it also served as a saloon, gambling hall, and brothel.
+The New York Times called it, “the wildest, roughest, wickedest honky-tonk between Basin Street and the Barbary Coast.”
+That statement was well deserved since the Bird Cage was the scene for twenty-six deaths during its eight years of business.

 This old town, full of life and history, survives the test of time and is well worth the visit.
 Tombstone, Arizona is conveniently located just 70 miles southeast of Tucson and very close by Benson, Arizona.
 Hotels and dining are abundant in the area including in Tombstone.